Emilio-ops/ELENIDS/README.md

 To execute the code, please clone the repository and run from your preferred IDE or download the repository and run the code with "python ids_classification_algorithm.py" after entering the correct directory.

 Please keep in mind that running the file from the terminal usually takes double the time than running the file from an IDE.

+## Python package

+To download the system please use the following command on your terminal: pip install -i https://test.pypi.org/simple/ elenids==0.0.2

+Please keep in mind that the current version is not ready and we're still learning how to deploy a python system, so it may take us some time.
+Please upgrade it whenever it is necessary.
+The current distribution can be found here: https://test.pypi.org/project/elenids/0.0.2/